TousakaJ/gray-scott-sim-G18/README.md

 This function ensures that the u and v vectors, which represent the concentrations of the two chemicals in the simulation, are the same size.
 This is necessary for the simulation to work correctly, as the calculations involve element-wise operations on the u and v vectors.

 3. **Check that the simulation produces the mathematically correct answer when u = 0 and v = 0.**
 This function runs the simulation for one step after setting u and v to zero.
-It then checks that the resulting values of u and v are still zero.
+It then checks that the resulting values of u and v are individually dt\*F (except for border) and zero.
 This is a basic sanity check to ensure that the simulation is working correctly.
-According to the Gray-Scott model equations, if u and v are both zero, they should remain zero after one simulation step.
+According to the Gray-Scott model equations, if u and v are both zero, the results should be like above after one simulation step.